Please review this article before sending your request to get listed on GuideStar.

 An Employer Identification Number (EIN) is a unique, nine-digit identification number the IRS uses to identify business entities.
 Assigning an EIN does not automatically grant 501(c) status to nonprofit organizations.
 You may learn more about EINs from the IRS website.

-Each GuideStar Profile has its own individual EIN.
-An organization that wishes to be added to the GuideStar database will need to have its own EIN to be listed separately from an associated office or parent.
+Each GuideStar profile has its own individual EIN.
+An organization that wishes to be added to GuideStar will need to have its own EIN to be listed separately from an associated office or parent.
 Candid cannot create a GuideStar listing for your organization if it does not have its own EIN.